 - A student should submit the assignments by himself/herself.
 You may share ideas, but you may not share code lines!
 Severe actions will be taken against students whose work will be suspected as copied! - Homework should be submitted on time.
 However, each student has a total grace period of five days for all assignments.
-Students with a justified reason for late submission of an assignment (e.g. sickness, military service) are asked to attach an official confirmation (or explanation) together with their submitted assignment. - The assignments will be programs in Java 1.5 or higher and should generate no warnings whatsoever. - Deliverables - Unless specified differently, each assignment should be submitted as a .zip file via the VirtualTAU system (http://virtual.tau.ac.il). - All of the assignment files should be included to this archive.
-This zip file should be named using student's username (e.g. zvainer.zip) - O Besides source code files (.java files), the zip file should contain a standard textual file (txt. rtf. doc) with a copy of all .java files. - each submission should contain a file with student's name and id called details.txt - Unless a specific class name is requested names of classes (files) should have the format: AssignemtXXQYYSecZZ.java, where XX, YY, ZZ stand for assignment, question and section number respectively.
+Students with a justified reason for late submission of an assignment (e.g. sickness, military service) are asked to attach an official confirmation (or explanation) together with their submitted assignment.
+See the course website for a late submission form. - The assignments will be programs in Java at the version specified in the course website and should generate no warnings whatsoever. - Deliverables - Unless specified differently, each assignment should be submitted as a .zip file via the moodle system (http://moodle.tau.ac.il/). - All of the assignment files should be included to this archive.
+This zip file should be named using student's username (e.g. zvainer.zip) - Besides source code files (.java files), the zip file should contain a standard textual file (txt, rtf, doc) with a copy of all .java files. - Each submission should contain a file with student's name and id called details.txt - Unless a specific class name is requested names of classes (files) should have the format: AssignemtXXQYYSecZZ.java, where XX, YY, ZZ stand for assignment, question and section number respectively.
 For example: Assignemt03Q04Sec02.java - All the files should be named using English letters and numbers only (not Hebrew) - All the text files (or java sources) containing Hebrew, should be saved using Unicode encoding, not ASCII. - The interfaces of the source files you receive with the assignment should not be changed.
 In particular, the filenames, class names, packages and method signatures should be left unchanged.